pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 ## A closer look at the gene symbols project
 ### 1
 1. There's this really nice website, [genenames.org](https://www.genenames.org/) (called HGNC), which has an easy, customizable form for downloading gene data ([link to data form](https://biomart.genenames.org/martform/#!/default/HGNC?datasets=hgnc_gene_mart)).
 It takes the data from NCBI gene banks (or other places if you so choose).
 I downloaded all the gene symbols and names from NCBI to compile into a list, which included approved, alias, and previous symbols and names for each gene.
-2. Once that was downloaded, I created a script ([HGNC_symbols_to_json.py]()) to extract the gene symbols from the HGNC download and create a json file containing each symbol, in the correct format for Philter to use as a whitelist.
+2. Once that was downloaded, I created a script ([HGNC_symbols_to_json.py](https://github.com/pauliwog/philter-ucsf/blob/master/paul/gene_identifiers/HGNC_symbols_to_json.py)) to extract the gene symbols from the HGNC download and create a json file containing each symbol, in the correct format for Philter to use as a whitelist.
 This script read the HGNC list and used regex to extract the gene symbols from it (the regex is tailored to the HGNC formatting, so it wouldn't work for a different download).
 3. Philter runs using a config file, which tells it what to do, and in what order.
 For example, Philter first goes through a bunch of regular expressions which identify values as phi, then uses whitelists to check the phi without a type to make sure no safe values were incorrectly identified.
-To get Philter to use the whitelist I created, I first duplicated the original config file ([philter_delta.json]()) and then added a section at the bottom (more details in step 5) to telling Philter to use the whitelist ([philter_delta_genes.json]()).
-I chose to create a separate test config file because it is easy to switch between config files when running Philter (the ``` -f ./path/to/configfile.json``` option).
+To get Philter to use the whitelist I created, I first duplicated the original config file and added a section at the bottom (more details in step 5) to telling Philter to use the whitelist ([my test config file](https://github.com/pauliwog/philter-ucsf/blob/master/configs/philter_zeta_genes.json)).
+I chose to create a separate test config file because it is easy to switch between config files when running Philter (the ``` -f ./path/to/configs.json``` option).

 ### 2, 3, and 4
-1. Next, I wanted a test set of data so I could see how well the whitelist did, so I compiled a list of 35 common gene symbols ([common_symbols.txt]()) to search for in the MIMIC notes.
+1. Next, I wanted a test set of data so I could see how well the whitelist did, so I compiled a list of 35 common gene symbols ([common_symbols.txt](https://github.com/pauliwog/philter-ucsf/blob/master/paul/common_symbols.txt)) to search for in the MIMIC notes.
 2. I then searched for those symbols in all the MIMIC notes using the Unix ```grep``` command and copied the notes containing the common symbols into a new directory.
 ```bash
    grep -l -r -w -f common_symbols.txt ./path/to/dir/containing/notes/to/search/in/ >> ./path/to/outputfile.txt